phac-nml/biohansel/docs/source/user-docs/usage.rst

     - QC: Decimal Proportion of max allowed missing tiles for an intermediate subtype (default 0.05)
     - QC: Overall tile coverage below this value will trigger a low coverage warning (default 20)

-Detailed info on BioHansels parameters and their functions can be found in the `parameter section <parameters.html>`_.
+Detailed info on biohansels parameters and their functions can be found in the `parameter section <parameters.html>`_.

-Running BioHansel
+Running biohansel
 -----------------

 More detailed information is available under the `Tutorial section <tutorial.html>`_, the `input section <input.html>`_, or the `Command Line section <command-line.html>`_.

-A basic command to run BioHansel on an assembled Heidelberg fasta file  would be:
+A basic command to run biohansel on an assembled Heidelberg fasta file  would be:

 .. code-block:: bash